How Much Does Window Glass Replacement Cost in 2025?

 Window Type

-There are all different types of windows, and the style can affect the overall cost of a window replacement.
-Though double-paned glasses come with many benefits, they will cost more to replace than a single-paned window—especially if the window is filled with argon or krypton gas.
-Depending on the type of a window, a contractor may have to remove part of the trim to replace the glass, which can also drive up costs.
-Here’s what you can expect to pay for a replacement.
+Different window types and styles can impact your replacement costs.
+While double-paned windows offer many benefits, they cost more to replace than single-paned ones, especially if they're filled with argon or krypton gas.
+Depending on the window type, a contractor might need to remove part of the trim to replace the glass, which can also increase costs.
+Here's what you can expect to pay for different window replacements.

 Custom Glass